Wild Camping

 Spot guides, kit notes and trip reports.

-Wild camping is legal in Scotland under the 2003 Access Code — but 'legal' doesn't mean 'anywhere'.
-Here's what the law actually says, where the exceptions are, and how to camp responsibly.
+Wild camping is legal in Scotland under the Land Reform Act 2003 — the only country in the UK where it is.
+Here's what the law actually says, where you can camp, and what responsible practice looks like.

 Read →